Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 Under blue skies, migrants danced and sang, their excitement captured in footage released on Twitter by SOS Mediterranee which operates the rescue vessel with Doctors Without Borders (MSF).

-The remaining migrants arrived on an Italian coastguard ship, the Datillo, and an Italian navy vessel, the Orione.
+The remaining migrants arrived on an Italian coastguard ship, the Dattilo, and an Italian navy vessel, the Orione.
 They had been transferred from the Aquarius to make the voyage safer and more comfortable.

 Medical staff wearing white overalls, gloves and masks went on board the three ships to carry out initial checks before the migrants disembarked in groups of 20.